 The actual feet were a breeze to make, but all of the prep work leading up to installing the feet was a bit time consuming.
 But here’s how I did it.

 First, I used toe kick plywood to cover the 2 x 4 bases of the cabinets.
 This thin plywood comes pre-cut to 4.5 inches tall, and comes in 96-inch lengths so that you can cut it to the length you need.
 I glued and nailed the toe kick plywood to the 2 x 4 bases.
-Then, just like I did on the upper cabinets before installing the decorative moulding, I added 1 x 2’s along the bottom edge of the cabinets, making sure that the front edge of the 1 x 2’s were flush with the front of the cabinets.
+Then, just like I did on the upper cabinets before installing the decorative molding, I added 1 x 2’s along the bottom edge of the cabinets, making sure that the front edge of the 1 x 2’s were flush with the front of the cabinets.

 I attached those 1 x 2’s using 2.5-inch nails and wood glue, and I nailed straight down through the bottom frame piece on the cabinets.
 So the nail basically went in the same direction as the arrow on the picture above under the caption “1 x 2 along bottom edge of cabinets.”

-Next I attached the decorative trim right along the “seam” where the 1 x 2’s met the cabinets.
+Next, I attached the decorative trim right along the “seam” where the 1 x 2’s met the cabinets.
 This decorative trim had to be mitered at the corners.

 I made the decorative feet out of 1 x 4 lumber.
 I started by making a pattern, which I drew freehand on a scrap piece of 1 x 4 and then cut out using my jigsaw with a detail blade.
 (Note: Any time you cut details and curves, be sure you have a detail blade in your jigsaw!
 These blades are small and thin, and are generally labeled “curve” on the package.)